Radiologic Technology, AAS (RT23) Degree

 Job Shadow: An 8-hour job shadowing experience is required prior to admittance into the occupational courses for Radiologic Technology.
 Please contact the program advisor for information and documentation of this requirement.

-Orientation for Radiology (Mandatory) – Moultrie Campus – Wednesday, April 17th, 2019 Orientation is located on the Veteran’s Parkway Campus, Building D 135 (Tiered Classroom) at 2:00pm.
+Orientation for Radiology (Mandatory) – Moultrie Campus – Monday, April 20, 2020 at 2pm.
+Orientation is located on the Veteran’s Parkway Campus, Building D 135 (Tiered Classroom) at 2:00pm.
 The PSB exam will be given on the Veteran’s Parkway Campus Building B, Room 130.

 This is mandatory for all students who will be eligible for the Fall entrance date.